Skip to main content

 Frequently Asked Questions

-Mortal Kombat: Legacy Kollection is a arcade fighting game with fantasy theme.
+Mortal Kombat: Legacy Kollection is a arcade fighting game with fantasy and dark fantasy themes.

 Mortal Kombat: Legacy Kollection is available on Nintendo Switch, Xbox Series X|S, PC, PlayStation 5 and others.